 Sustained employment

-As well as working closely with our partner organisations to support young people into sustainable employment, we fund research that offers fresh insight into the relationship between the likelihood of becoming NEET and disadvantage, and take these lessons to policy makers.
+Working closely with our partner organisations to support young people into sustainable employment, we fund and carry out research that offers fresh insight into the relationship between the likelihood of becoming NEET and disadvantage.
+We then take these lessons to policy makers.

-Impetus is a founding co-chair of the Youth Employment Group (YEG) alongside The Prince’s Trust, Institute for Employment Studies, Learning and Work Institute, Youth Employment UK, and Youth Futures Foundation.
-Mobilised during the COVID-19 pandemic to prevent the long term scarring effects on youth employment, there are now 300 member organisations, from organisations to local authorities to employers.
-The YEG is now focused on the short and long-term policies to address the structural barriers to the labour market for young people and protect young people against future economic shocks.
+Impetus is a founding co-chair of the Youth Employment Group (YEG) alongside The King's Trust, Institute for Employment Studies, Learning and Work Institute, Youth Employment UK, and Youth Futures Foundation.
+Mobilised during the COVID-19 pandemic to prevent long-term scarring effects on young people, the YEG now hosts over 300 member organisations, from charities to local authorities to employers.

 Read about Impetus' other policy and research areas including: